 The number of museums and galleries is overwhelming, and most of them are located around Hofburg and MuseumsQuartier.
 While I plan on sharing a little bit more about these incredible art spaces in the future; It might take days before you could see them all!

-Hofburg started construction in the 13th century and undergone a number of remodeling through centuries; Alte Burg and Neue Burg combined to occupy over 240,000 sq. feet of floor space with 2600 rooms, and 19 courtyards.
+Hofburg started construction in the 13th century and has undergone a number of remodeling through the centuries; Alte Burg and Neue Burg combined to occupy over 240,000 sq. feet of floor space with 2600 rooms, and 19 courtyards.
 Today, most of the structure is open to the public as history or art museums.

 Hofburg is at the Michaelerplatz and there you will find the way to Sisi Museums, and Imperial Treasury Vienna.
-The exit of Sisi Museums is connected to the Heldenplatz in from of the Neue Burg, the building is now three museums include the Austrian National Library, Museum of Ethnology, and Papyrus Museum.
+The exit of Sisi Museums is connected to the Heldenplatz in from of the Neue Burg, the building is now three museums including the Austrian National Library, Museum of Ethnology, and Papyrus Museum.

 Albertina is located behind the Burggarten.
 This is a prestigious art museum that plays an important role in the art world with approximately 65,000 drawings and 1 million old master prints.
 Apart from its impressive graphics collection, the museum hosted many exhibitions of important artists around the world; and they also pay attention to the development of contemporary art exhibitions.

 Kunsthistorisches Museum is another museum that you shouldn’t miss; it has a collection of Greek and Egyptian arts, and also the biggest Pieter Bruegel the Elder’s collection worldwide.
 Famous paintings include Turmbau Zu Babel (1563), Bauernhochzeit (1568), Jager Im Schnee (winter)(1565), Infantino Margarita Teresa in seiBem Kleid (1656), and Infantino Margarita Teresa in blauem (1659).
 (Interestingly I have also seen his exhibition in Osaka’s National Museum of Art – which I will share in m Osaka’s post 😊).
-Another highlight of the museum is the Café KHM, and KHM Museum Shop, the beautiful ceiling, and décor of the café worth a visit, even you are not planning to have one of the 15 kinds of cakes on their menu.
+Another highlight of the museum is the Café KHM, and KHM Museum Shop, the beautiful ceiling, and the décor of the café are worth a visit, even if you are not planning to have one of the 15 kinds of cakes on their menu.

 MuseumQuartier is located at the Maria-Theresien Platz and it’s a museum cluster with six attractions: Mumok (Museum Moderner Kunst Stiftung Ludwig Wien), Leopold Museum, Kunsthalle, MQ Point, Halle, and café Corbaci.